Venezuelans march against Maduro, U.S. mulls recognizing rival Guaido

 Demonstrators clogged avenues of eastern Caracas, a traditional opposition bastion, where Guaido was expected to speak in the afternoon.

 U.S. President Donald Trump could recognize Guaido as the legitimate president as soon as Wednesday, according to two people familiar with the matter.
+[L1N1ZN0VR]

 The ruling Socialist Party, which says the country is victim of an “economic war,” is holding a rival march.